alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SCCardView](https://github.com/myoungsc/SCCardView) - Select Card Change View Content.
 * [Shimmer](https://github.com/facebook/Shimmer)
 * [SingleLineShakeAnimation](https://github.com/haaakon/SingleLineShakeAnimation) - Shake a view with a single line of code with a non-intrusive extension for UIView, with good support for accessability, written in Swift.
+* [SkeletonView](https://github.com/Juanpe/SkeletonView) - An elegant way to show users that something is happening and also prepare them to which contents he is waiting.
 * [Smile-Lock](https://github.com/liu044100/Smile-Lock) - A library for make a beautiful Passcode Lock View.
 * [SSHoneyCombView](https://github.com/SamehSalama/SSHoneyCombView) - A honey comb View that looks like a collection view with hexagon shaped items.
 * [SVGSpriteView](https://github.com/rondinellimorais/SVGSpriteView) - Subclass of UIView where is possible render SVG Sprites.